openownership/bods-dev-handbook/tools.md

 BODS docs are published on [readthedocs](https://standard.openownership.org).

 ## BODS docs theme and vagrant box

+The latest version of the BODS docs automatically use the lastest version of the theme from the repo.
+Older versions of the docs may be pinned to specific commits or branches of the theme.

-If you need to work on the docs and test how they build, you can use the vagrant virtual box here.
+If you need to work on the docs and test how they build, you can use the vagrant virtual box.

 [ [Repository](https://github.com/openownership/data-standard-sphinx-theme) ]

 ## OCDSKit

 OCDSkit provides command line tools for common development tasks, which can also be used with BODS.

 [ [OCDSkit documentation](https://ocdskit.readthedocs.io/en/master/cli.html) | [Repository](https://github.com/openownership/ocdskit) ]

 ## Flatten Tool for BODS

 Flatten-Tool enables a dataset to be round-tripped between structured JSON and tabular data packages, CSV files, or spreadsheets.

 [ [Flatten Tool documentation](https://flatten-tool.readthedocs.io/en/latest/usage-bods/) | [Repository](https://github.com/OpenDataServices/flatten-tool) ]